Methodology

 Reliability labels are an indicator, not a guarantee.
 They reflect source-level patterns and cross-referencing — they are not a verdict on whether any specific claim is true or false.

 We cover a curated set of outlets, not the entire Afghan media landscape.
 Stories that only appear in sources we don't track won't show up here.
-Labels are AI-assisted with human review, but may occasionally misjudge — if you spot something that looks off, please let us know.
+The entire pipeline is AI-driven, which means translations, summaries, and labels may occasionally contain errors.
+AI-generated labels are subject to human review — our team spot-checks assessments and can override any rating in the CMS.
+If you spot something that looks off, please let us know.